-Project Sponsor Agency Name Parent Company Name, if applicable WestCare, CA, Inc. WESTCARE FOUNDATION, INC. Name and Title of Contact at Project Sponsor Agency TONI HARRISON, Progra m Coordinator Email Address toni.harison@westcare. com Business Address 901 E. Belmont Ave.
-City, County, State, Zip, FRESNO, CA 93701 Phone Number (with area code) 559-251-4800 559-486-1469 Employer Identification Number (EIN) or Tax Identification Number (TIN) Fax Number (with a rea code) . , 559-453-7827 DUN & Bradstreet Number (DUNs): Congressional District of Project Sponsor's Business Address CA-16 Congressional District(s) of Primary Service Area(s) CA-16 City(ies) and County(ies) of Primary Service Area(s) Cities: FRESNO Counties: FRESNO Total HOPWA contract amount for this Organization for the operating year \$371,645.00 Organization's Website Address www.westcare.com Is the sponsor a nonprofit organization? $$ X Yes $$ $$ $$ No Does your organization on maintain a waiting list?
-X Yes Please check if yes and a faith-based organization.
+Project Sponsor Agency Name Parent Company Name, if applicable WestCare, CA, Inc. WESTCARE FOUNDATION, INC. Name and Title of Contact at Project Sponsor Agency TONI HARRISON, Program Coordinator Email Address toni.harison@westcare. com Business Address 901 E. Belmont Ave.
+City, County, State, Zip, FRESNO, CA 93701 Phone Number (with area code) 559-251-4800 559-486-1469 Employer Identification Number (EIN) or Fax Nur nber (with ar ea code) Tax Identification Number (TIN) 559-4 53-7827 DUN & Bradstreet Number (DUNs): Congressional District of Project Sponsor's Business Address CA-16 Congressional District(s) of Primary Service Area(s) CA-16 City(ies) and County(ies) of Primary Service Area(s) Cities: FRESNO Counties: FRESNO Total HOPWA contract amount for this Organization for the operating year \$371,645.00 Organization's Website Address www.westcare.com Is the sponsor a nonprofit organization?
+X Yes No Please check if yes and a faith-based organization.
 Please check if yes and a grassroots organization.
-If yes, explain in the narrative section how this list is administered.
+Does your organization maintain a waiting list?
+X Yes □ No If yes, explain in the narrative section how this list is administered.
 A waiting list is continually maintained with the needs of the applicant used to judge priority level.
 Those with families or who are homeless are at the top of the list.
 Contact is maintained with those on the list to ensure both continuing eligibility and need.